 Matching Costumes Mom

 When you see a family of crayons or Hubig’s Pies, chances are mom is behind the family costume.
 She been planning all year and sewing/stapling/hot gluing for weeks.
 Her house looks like a Lady Gaga concert threw up.
 Compliments are not only welcome, but expected.

 Her only interest in Mardi Gras is the dates the kids have off school.
 She has plans and they involve a giant mouse, long lines and adults in costumes.
-Actually, it doesn’t sound that different from Mardi Gras but to each his own!
-Expect pictures from the minute her magic bands show up until she returns.
+Actually, it doesn’t sound that different from Mardi Gras, but to each his own!
+Expect more pictures than you’ve ever wanted to see.